Who we are

-The NSRF is greatly indebted to the many individuals who fundraise and those who donate monies to support our work.
+We are greatly indebted to the many individuals who fundraise and donate monies to support our work.
 On behalf of all of the team, thank you for your generosity.